Steve Rogers: I don't wanna kill anyone. I don't like bullies. I don't care where they're from.

 - T'Challa, having been raised as a warrior, has no qualms about killing either, but ends up sparing the supervillains for various reasons.
 Zemo survived as a combination of Cruel Mercy and avoiding falling victim to revenge, while Klaue was only spared since it would've been seen by dozens of citizens and would've reflected poorly on the newly-crowned king.
 He also offered to heal Killmonger to avoid repeating his father's sin, but Killmonger decided to pull an I Die Free moment and finished himself off.

 - Carol Danvers is in much the same boat as the other heroes with military backgrounds like Captain America, Falcon, and War Machine.
+Her hands are drenched with the blood of Skrulls she killed as a member of the Kree military.
+After leaving the Kree, she is still willing to kill if necessary, though her power level makes this less of a requirement than most other heroes.

 - Agents of S.H.I.E.L.D.: Since the heroes are essentially police, they always try to avoid killing when they can, but are not hesitant about doing so when they have no other choice.
 Fitzsimmons invented a stun gun (initially called the "Night-Night Gun," soon upgraded to "ICER") that they use as often as possible, but a number of their enemies are immune to it for one reason or another.
 And of course no one cares when they slaughter HYDRA mooks by the dozen.Coulson: Mr. Yin, we don't want to hurt you.